 The specificity of our team relies on how it works at the interface between translational and basic science.
 We have been selected as one of the four labelled SiRIC groups (Site de Recherche Intégrée contre le Cancer) of the Institut Curie precisely because we ask fundamental biological questions with direct clinical perspectives.
 We want to understand how and when long-range epigenetic alterations occur in breast cancer, and whether they are stably maintained in tumor progression, to elucidate whether they can be considered as reliable therapeutic targets.
 Moreover, we have a deep interest in performing drug screening to identify FDA-approved compounds that could have effect on the tumor epigenome.

 Another key aspect in the group is to have in-house extensive expertise in both data mining and biology.
 We are developing intensive bioinformatics and statistics analyses to achieve proper understanding and modeling of our working models.

 The team is a SiRIC group (Site de Recherche Intégrée sur le Cancer) and is supported by the ATIP–Avenir program and an ERC Starting Grant.
-We are looking for M2 students trained in biology and/or bioinformatics & statistics.
+We are looking for Posdtocs and M2 students trained in biology and/or bioinformatics & statistics.

 Céline Vallot – Epimédicaments

 CNRS: Movie about the lab for the CNRS Bronze Medal 2018

 France Culture: program “la Méthode Scientifique” 2017